mauricio004/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

->> A list store an ordered collection of elements and a set store an unordered collection of unique elements.
+>> A list stores an ordered collection of elements and a set stores an unordered collection of unique elements.
+Regarding performance, sets are faster when we want to find an object in a set.
+When searching for objects in sets, the speed of this operation does not depend on the size of the set like for lists.
+Lists are faster when we iterate over their content.
 For example, we can have the following list: lst = [1, 1, 2, 2, 3]
 Now, we want to create a set from this list: st = set(lst)
 The new set contains {1, 2, 3}

-Regarding performance, sets are faster when we want to find an object in a set.
-When searching for objects in sets, the speed of this operation does not depend on the size of the set like for lists.

-However, lists are faster when we iterate over their content.

 ---